0

 • Sell EPR credits to producers, proving e-waste processing, which can be traded or carried forward.

-Find Expert E-waste Management Consultants
+Find Expert E-waste Recycling Consultants

-4. Advanced Infrastructure and Technology for Efficient E-Waste Recycling
+4 Infrastructure and Technology for Efficient E-Waste Recycling

 4.1 Infrastructure Requirements for E-Waste Recycling